stemid/kraft/README.md

 Work in progress to create a web interface for the Tellstick and some devices connected to it that can power on/off lamps in my home so far.

-This example assumes you have both a tellstick.conf file filled with devices (which are then irretated on in "for device in tell.Devices" as well as the telldusd daemon running.

-The goal is to eventually get around these requirements and allow a direct iteraction with, at the very least, no configuration file.

 ### Example of learning a new device

 Initiating the Device class with a new index will create a new, blank, device.
 Initiating it with an existing index will take over an existing device.